Program header background image

 International students graduating from the Bachelor of Commerce program may be eligible to apply for a Post Graduation Work Permit (PGWP) if they meet all the eligibility criteria as outlined by Immigration, Refugees and Citizenship Canada (IRCC).
 Students graduating with a bachelor’s degree, master’s degree or doctorate degree DO NOT need to meet the CIP field of eligibility requirement.

-The Bachelor of Commerce (BCom) will provide you with a broad foundation knowledge of contemporary business and its practices.
+The Bachelor of Commerce (BCom) will provide you with foundational knowledge of contemporary business and its practices.
 Based in Vancouver, Canada, this ACBSP-accredited degree prepares you for a successful career in business or management, where you will contribute constructively to a global economy.

 UCW’s BCom program has also received the NCMA designation from CIM | Chartered Managers Canada.